John W. and Ruth V. Robinson Essay in the Humanities

 How does it work?

-2. Read or listen to a book (or two or three!) from the Library (eBooks from our collection count!).
+2. Read or listen to a book, or two or three, from the library.

 Optional: You may write a short review of the book you read that we will post on our website.
 We will not include your name with the book review.